ECE454, Fall 2025

 The diagram below shows all the possible object manipulation actions.
 Your goal is to process all these object manipulation actions and output rendered images for the display at 60 frames/s.

-There are two input files.
+The rendering engine takes two input files.
 The first one is a standard 24-bit bitmap square image file.
 The second one is a list of processed sensor values stored in a CSV (comma separated value) file.

 For the bitmap image file, white pixels (RGB=255,255,255) are the background, and non-white pixels are considered part of an object.
 You can generate your own image files using Microsoft Paint in Windows or GIMP on Linux.
 After drawing your own square image, export the bitmap to the 24-bit bitmap format.
 If you are using GIMP, under compatibility options, make sure to check "Do not write color space information" option.
 Then under advanced options, select "R8 G8 B8" under 24 bits.
 We have packaged a tiny 10x10 pixel bitmap image named object_2D.bmp in the lab assignment package to help you get started.